osipovarev/github-intro/README.md

 9. Use the GitHub interface or VSCode to resolve the merge conflict
 10. Delete the branch once you are done merging (using the GitHub web interfact, command line version printed for reference)
     * `git branch -d haiku-test`
+11. (Optional) Submit a pull request to the original repo with your haiku so we can all see it!

 For reference, this is the gitflow diagram for the above steps: